-On October 25, 1946, twenty three Nazi doctors stood trial for ‘crimes against humanity’.
-Out of the twenty three physicians, sixteen were found guilty and seven were sent to their deaths by execution (Lifton 10).
+On October 25, 1946, twenty-three Nazi doctors stood trial for ‘crimes against humanity’.
+Out of the twenty-three physicians, sixteen were found guilty and seven were sent to their deaths by execution (Lifton 10).
 The crimes for which they were held responsible were that of true evil and disregard for basic human rights.
-Under their care, innocent men, women and children were used as human guiena pigs in experiments involving but not limited to: sterilization, malaria, high altitude and freezing experiments where women were used to perform “rewarming”, hepatitis, mustard gas, bone, muscle and nerve regeneration as well as bone transplantation experiments to which limbs were transferred from one person to the next (Reamey).
-During the War Crimes trials in Nuremburg, Germany, all of the Nazi physicians failed to see the wrong in the atrocities they had aided in.
+Under their care, innocent men, women, and children were used as human guinea pigs in experiments involving but not limited to: sterilization, malaria, high altitude and freezing experiments where women were used to performing “rewarming”, hepatitis, mustard gas, bone, muscle and nerve regeneration as well as bone transplantation experiments to which limbs were transferred from one person to the next (Reamey).
+During the War Crimes trials in Nuremberg, Germany, all of the Nazi physicians failed to see the wrong in the atrocities they had aided in.
 The words of Dr. Fritz Klein, a Nazi physician, perfectly illustrate his logic,

 “Of course I am a doctor and I want to preserve life.
 And out of respect for human life, I would remove a gangrenous appendix from a diseased body.
 The Jew is the gangrenous appendix in the body of mankind” (Colaianni).